fluttercommunity/get_it/README.md

 >**Breaking Change with V4.0.0**
 Principle on how to synchronize your registered instances creation has been rethought and completely change :-) I hope for the better.
-Please see [Synchronising asynchronous creation of instances](#synchronising-asynchronous creation-of-instances).
+Please see [Asynchronous Singletons](#asynchronous-singletons).

 Synchronising asynchronous creation of instances